Gee Jon: Execution

+Just after the execution, one of the physicians who examined Gee's body, Dr. Delos A. Turner, a Major of the U.S. Veterans' Bureau in Reno, asked for permission to perform medical experiments "in the interests of science."
+Turner wanted to inject Gee's corpse with camphor believing that it would bring Gee back to life.
+Dickerson denied the request.
+Another physician professed his belief that Gee had not died by gas inhalation but due to "cold and exposure".
+The disputed cause of death also caused concern for residents of Mineral County, some of whom feared that Gee "went to his grave in a state of suspended animation" and would haunt the area as a vengeful spectre.

 Reaction

+Newspapers reported overwhelmingly positive on the new execution method, citing witnesses who described Gee's death as painless by their own judgement.
 The Nevada State Journal proclaimed, "Nevada's novel death law is upheld by the highest court—humanity."
 However, the San Jose Mercury News printed, "One hundred years from now Nevada will be referred to as a heathen commonwealth controlled by savages with only the outward symbols of civilization."

 Warden Dickerson reported to Nevada governor James G. Scrugham and the legislature his opinion that the use of lethal gas was impractical and that he thought execution by firing squad was still the best method of execution.